Fillygons/fillygons/readme.md

 The DXF export supports all shapes supported by Inkscape (e.g. rectangles, circles, paths, spiro lines, text, …).
 Before the objects are exported, all objects are converted to paths and combined using the union operation.
 For objects which have a stroke style, the stroke instead of the filled area is converted to a path.
 Then, the resulting path is converted to a set of line segments which closely follow the curved parts of the path.
 The resulting line segments are exported to DXF and combined to the original shapes when imported in OpenSCAD.
 For these transformations to work, the objects need to be placed in Inkscape layers.

-OpenSCAD itself does not define which unit is used to measure lengths [0].
+OpenSCAD itself does not define which unit is used to measure lengths [1].
 Inkscape OTOH allows the user to define a document wide unit as well as using different units when specifying the size and position of shapes.
 When exporting the SVG document using Inkscape, all numbers are converted to the unit specified under _General_ in Inkscape's _Document Properties_ dialog.
 These numbers are the written to the DXF document and used OpenSCAD directly.

 DXF and OpenSCAD both use a right-handed coordinate system (the Y axis runs up while the X-axis runs to the right).
 While SVG uses a left-handed coordinate system (the Y axis runs down instead).
 But Inkscape, surprisingly, also uses a right-handed coordinate system.
 The DXF export script honors this and places the origin of the document in the lower left corner when exporting the document.

-[0]: Although millimeters seems to be the predominant unit.
+[1]: Although millimeters seems to be the predominant unit.

+### Using SVG files from Asymptote

+SVG files may instead be used from Asymptote files.
+To do this, the makefile must be instructed to convert an SVG to Asymptote paths and write them to a `.asy` file instead of a DXF file.
+This can be done by setting the variable ASYMPTOTE_EXPORTED_SVG_FILES in a file called `settings.mk` in the same directory as the makefile.
+The variable should be set to the names of the SVG files that should be converted to Asymptote files in instead of DXF files:

+	ASYMPTOTE_EXPORTED_SVG_FILES := src/example.svg

+If you want to have all SVG files converted to Asymptote, you can use this shortcut instead:

+	ASYMPTOTE_EXPORTED_SVG_FILES := $(info $(shell find src -name '*.svg'))

+For each specified SVG file, an Asymptote file of the same name is generated.
+These files can be imported as modules from other Asymptote files.
+These modules will contain a member of type `path[]` for each layer in the original SVG file:

+	import test;

+	draw(test.Layer_1, red + 0.001mm);

+The module also contains a member `all`, which just contains all paths in one array.

 ### OpenSCAD files

-Files whose name ends in `.scad` are compiled to STL files using OpenSCAD.
+Files whose names end in `.scad` are compiled to STL files using OpenSCAD.
 OpenSCAD files whose name start with `_` are treated as "library" files which will not be compiled to STL files.
 These files can still be used from other OpenSCAD files using one of the following commands:

 	include <filename>
 	use <filename>